Readers enjoyed the sightings made in Part 1, so I thought I’d add a few more that have popped into my mind since then –

 John Burnham – Previous Editor at Sailing World magazine, we collaborated on an article on Crew Over Boards on Lake Michigan that was published in Sailing World.
 He knows the publishing business by the numbers.
 Today he is a writer at www.Boats.com.

-Richard "Dick" Stearns and Lynn Williams - Silver Medalists in Olympic sailing in Tokyo, Japan in 1964.
-Dick is a really wonderful guy, a sailmaker for eons.
+Richard “Dick” Stearns and Lynn Williams – Silver Medalists in Olympic sailing in Tokyo, Japan in 1964.
+Dick is a really wonderful guy, and a sailmaker for eons.
 I always found it fun to go to the sail loft and hang out.
+Lynn was an inventor who made his own money, but it didn’t hurt that he married a DuPont.

 Buddy Melges, William Bensten and William Allen – Buddy is a household name in the Midwest building sailboats in Zenda, WI (near Lake Geneva, WI) for a long time.
 He has won World’s Championships, Won as skipper in the America’s Cup, and with Bill Bensten and Bill Allen, they won the Gold Medal in the sailing Olympics in Germany in 1972.
 Buddy is laser focused all of the time, Bill Bensten is a thinker, and I sailed a Chicago Mackinac with Bill Allen and he has tremendous focus on sailing fast.